dekoza/mtgpl/THS.rst

 Evangel of Heliod
     When Evangel of Heliod enters the battlefield, put a number of 1/1 white Soldier creature tokens onto the battlefield equal to your devotion to white.
-(Each {W} in the mana costs of permanents you control counts toward your devotion to white.)
+(Each |mana_w| in the mana costs of permanents you control counts toward your devotion to white.)

 Fabled Hero